-Situated at a major crossroad of Oceania, Asia, and North America, the Center for Pacific Islands Studies and the University of Hawai‘i at Mānoa offer students, professional scholars, and the community at large a rare opportunity to engage in intellectual stimulation, personal growth, and unparalleled cultural diversity.
+Situated at a major crossroad of Oceania, Asia, and North America, the Center for Pacific Islands Studies and the University of Hawai‘i at Mānoa offer students, staff, faculty, visiting scholars, and the community at large a rare opportunity to engage in intellectual stimulation, personal growth, and unparalleled cultural diversity.
 The Mānoa campus is home to students, faculty, and staff from over 100 countries around the world, and the university’s programs consistently rank among the most diverse in the United States.

-In addition to an array of community outreach, conferences and workshops, creative and performative events, and research and publication programs, the Center offers three academic programs for students of Pacific Islands Studies.
+In addition to an array of community outreach, conferences and workshops, creative and performative events, and research and publication programs, the Department of Pacific Islands Studies offers three academic programs for students of Pacific Islands Studies.